 I must admit, I didn’t know you could do that to be honest.
 I’ve only ever looked at them as if they were another image format.
 How do I access the code?

 There are various ways, but in my experience, the simplest way is to drag the SVG image onto a new tab in Chrome.
 That loads the image in the browser.
-The got to Inspect element, and you’ll see the raw code in the Inspector.
+Then go to Inspect element, and you’ll see the raw code in the Inspector.
 Right-click on the

 svg element in the Inspector, choose Edit as HTML, and copy the entire SVG code.
 (You can also just view source to get the code.)